 If you have more time, you could allow this project to run over a six-week term.
 One idea would be to increase the length of the story and use more sophisticated media to complete the project.
 You may wish to use the tasks as weekly activities, completing one task per week.

 These slides, in the form of a PDF, are designed to be used in the main lesson activity and for the evaluation and plenary.
-You will need an internet connection to play the videos, which are hosted on YouTube and which will play from your browser.
+You'll need an internet connection to play the videos, which are hosted on YouTube and which will play from your browser.
 For best results view the slides full screen.

 Download Animation lesson slides (PDF).